thomaswening/ContactKeeper/README.md

 ## Data Storage

 The contact data is stored in a JSON file.
 The file path is determined by the application's base directory and the default file name "contacts.json", e.g. `C:\Users\AuntieJoe\AppData\Roaming\ContactKeeper`.
-The ` class is responsible for reading and writing the contact data to the JSON file.

 ## Project Structure